juanvergaramunoz/AI_Algorithms/README.md

             It executes the algorithm for the consecutive generations desired

             N_GENERATIONS: INTEGER - Amount of times to execute the algorithm [f.i: 100]

+3) "Monte Carlo Tree Search Algorithm.py" has the "MCTSCustomPlayer" Class -- FUNCTIONS:

+       - get_action(self, state, put_function)  [USER FUNCTION]
+            It provides the Monte Carlo Tree Search agent.
+Some assumptions are made:
+            Read document for more detail

+            STATE: Refers to an object that contains all information about the current board (state)
+            PUT_ACTION: A function that is used to pass the chosen action as a parameter

+       - TreePolicy(self, node)  [INTERNAL FUNCTION]

+       - Expand(self, node)  [INTERNAL FUNCTION]

+       - BestChild(self, parent, cost)  [INTERNAL FUNCTION]

+       - DefaultPolicy(self, state)  [INTERNAL FUNCTION]

+       - Backup(self, node, delta)  [INTERNAL FUNCTION]